markus7017/org.openhab.binding.rachio/README.md

   you need to included this in the thing definition (callbackUrl=xxx), see above

 If events are not received (e.g. no events are shown after starting / stopping a zone) the most common reasons is a mis-configuration of the port forwarding.
 Check openHAB.log, no events are received if you don't see RachioEvent messages.
 Do the following steps to verify the setup
+- make suire to use http instead of https for the moment - https IS NOT supported at the moment
 - run a browser and open URL http://127.0.0.1:8080/rachio/webhook - you should get a white screen (no error message) and should the a message in the OH log that the binding is not able to process the request.
 - ping your domain and make sure that it returns the external IP of your router
 - open URL http://<your domain>:<port>/rachio/webhook - you should see the same page rather than an error